-The Past Earth Network is hosting a writing retreat from 24-26 November 2017.
-The event will be held at Callow Hall in Derbyshire and be arranged as a meeting for members to work on papers for publication, or on funding applications already at an advanced stage.
-The retreat is aimed at rapidly progressing academic writing that addresses the PEN palaeoclimate themes: data, models, data-model comparison and forecasting.
-Since PEN aims to improve communication between palaeoclimate scientists and statisticians, we particularly welcome participants working on papers or funding applications on these topics.
+The Past Earth Network hosted a writing retreat from 24-26 November 2017.
+The event was held at Callow Hall in Derbyshire and was arranged as a meeting for members to work on papers for publication, or on funding applications already at an advanced stage.
+The retreat was aimed at rapidly progressing academic writing that addresses the PEN palaeoclimate themes: data, models, data-model comparison and forecasting.
+Since PEN aims to improve communication between palaeoclimate scientists and statisticians, we particularly welcomed participants working on papers or funding applications on these topics.

-The retreat will be a loosely structured event allowing for writing and discussion sessions as-and-when attendees feel they need them.
-This format should allow for as much writing as possible in a pressure-free environment.
-Papers at any stage are welcome, from conceptual reviews and grant proposals to articles that just need a polish, all we ask is that you acknowledge the PEN in the paper. .
+The retreat was a loosely structured event allowing for writing and discussion sessions as-and-when attendees felt they needed them.
+This format allowed for as much writing as possible in a pressure-free environment.
+Papers at any stage were welcome, from conceptual reviews and grant proposals to articles that just needed a polish. .

-Taking place in Callow Hall Country House, the grounds and historic building will provide a quiet location to focus on writing in a distraction free environment.
-The PEN will be funding accommodation and catering for the attendees for the duration of
+Taking place in Callow Hall Country House, the grounds and historic building provided a quiet location to focus on writing in a distraction free environment.
+The PEN funded accommodation and catering for the attendees for the duration of